Compact License Application and Cost

 Counselors must have a license or a privilege to practice in the state where the client is located.

-The cost of a Compact privilege is set by each state.
+The cost of a Compact privilege is set by each state in addition to the administrative fee charged by the Compact Commission.
 Once states are ready to issue privileges, more information on the exact cost of a privilege for that state will be available.

 Legislative Process

-For more details and the most up-to-date information, see: https://counselingcompact.org/map/.
-If your state has not yet introduced legislation, contacting your state legislators is the first step.
+The compact map shows which states are compact members: Map If your state has not yet introduced legislation, introducing it is the first step.
 See below for how to help with this process.

-If your state is listed as “not enacted” on the map, this means the bill was introduced during your state’s 2022 legislative session but did not pass.
+If your state is listed as “not enacted” on the map, this means the bill was introduced during your state’s most recent legislative session but did not pass.
 Your state may introduce the bill and try to pass it next year.

 If you would like to advocate for the Compact in your state, please contact your state legislators, the state chapter of your national membership organization or your state board.